Klimentiya/cse15l-lab-reports/LabReport4.md

 ![Image](Lab4LogIn.png)

-For this step I just had to log in into the ieng6 account by typing 'ssh kyugay@ieng6-201.ucsd.edu'
+'For this ' step I just had to log in into the ieng6 account by typing 'ssh kyugay@ieng6-201.ucsd.edu'

 ## This is Step 5